aws-amplify/amplify-backend/CONTRIBUTING.md

 npm run test:dir packages/<package name>/lib/<file-name>.test.ts
 ```

+> Note: If your test depends on \_\_dirname or import.meta.url paths, you may see errors resolving paths if you specify the entire path to the test file.
+You should specify just the `packages/<package name>` portion of the test you are running.

 > Note: You must rebuild using `npm run build` for tests to pick up your changes.

 Sometimes it's nice to have a test project to use as a testing environment for local changes.
 You can create test projects in the `local-testing` directory using